 INSTRUCTIONS FOR BIDDERS

-The Sakchyam Leadership Team and the Challenge Fund Managers, in conjunction with DFID, have developed the procedures set down below.
-It is important that bidders read and follow the instructions carefully in order to ensure their bids are properly considered and have the best chance of being successful.
-We advise you to go through the S-CF Information Pack and S-CF Summary Sheet for additional detail on the application process.
+These instructions describe the bidding process and other requirements of the Sakchyam Challenge Fund (S-CF).
+The Sakchyam Leadership Team and the Challenge Fund Manager in conjunction with DFID has developed the procedures set down below.
+It is important that bidders read and follow the instructions carefully to ensure their bids are properly considered and have the best chance of being successful.
 If you require clarification of any aspect of these regulations, you should contact the Challenge Fund Manager firstname.lastname@example.org

 DISTRICTS IN WHICH THE SAKCHYAM CHALLENGE FUND IS OPERATING

 Sakchyam priorities its investment that are focused in any of the 34 districts:

 Province 6 and 7: all districts